ae9is/react-fontpicker/README.md

 # Documentation

-Documentation and live demo is available at: https://ae9is.github.io/react-fontpicker/
+A live demo including usage is available at: https://ae9is.github.io/react-fontpicker/

 # Installing